 Other less common methods like reverse indicating (high end of sluffed domino indicates double NOT held) or double reverse indicating (both ends of a sluffed domino indicate doubles NOT held) are also used by some partners.
 Yet another method is to use the low end of the sluffed domino to indicate the double held in that suit.
 These methods are not universally recognized, and private conversations between partners are often necessary to agree on which method will be used in competition.
 In some cases, one particular method is understood to be the default when players have been partners for a long time, or their local playing groups indicate that way.

 And then, of course, some players don't indicate at all, adding a sixth variable to the mix.

 Without some private agreement or mutual understanding between partners, it is not likely that a player can effectively indicate to his partner which indicating method will be used.
 And, with a private agreement or understanding between partners, there is no way for their opponents to know which method is used when first observed.
 This constitutes an advantage for the team using that method, and a disadvantage for their opponents who are not privy to the private agreement(s) or mutual understanding(s).

-A recent poll showed 76% of 41 participants voted that privately agreed indicating methods were not fair play; however, there was no consensus to remedy the situation.
+A recent social media poll showed 76% of 41 participants voted that privately agreed indicating methods were not fair play; however, there was no consensus to remedy the situation.
 Forbidding players to have private agreements, requiring partners to divulge their private indicating method(s), and permitting players to ask their opponents which method(s) they will use were considered as possible remedies.
 (To do nothing would not mitigate the issue.)

 Here are my thoughts for a remedy: Players may ask their opponents, before start of competition, at the table, which indicating method(s) they will be using in the game.
 Failure to ask prior to both teams drawing their dominos negates the right to ask.
 (See also suggested preamble.)